NIFTy-PPL/JAXbind/README.md

 ## Platforms

-Currently, `jax_op` only has CPU but no GPU support.
+Currently, `JAXbind` only has CPU but no GPU support.
 With some expertise on Python bindings for GPU kernels adding GPU support should be fairly simple.
 The Interfacing with the JAX automatic differentiation engine is identical for CPU and GPU.
 Contributions are welcome!